QLiMBer/video-lightning-detector/docs/PERFORMANCE.md

 # Performance & Measurement

+> Note: The code is being aligned with this document; some features (quiet detections, single-line "Detections: N", vld-perf parsing/streaming) may still be rolling out on the `next` branch.

 Purpose: clear guidance to measure performance, compare changes, and identify bottlenecks quickly.

 ## What To Measure